Shuraa Tax Accounting & Auditing

 • Government bodies.

-• Extractive and non-extractive natural resource businesses, subject to specific regulations.
+• Extractive and non-extractive natural resource businesses are subject to specific regulations.

 • Qualifying public benefit entities as defined in Article 9 of the CT Law.